Sherman Independent School District

 Sherman Independent School District is a public school district based in Sherman, Texas (USA).

 In addition to Sherman, the district also serves the village of Knollwood.
 Sherman is the sister city of Denison, Texas.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

+Previously the superintendent of schools had direct supervision of fine arts programs, but the board of trustees ended this in 2023.